 The actions that, in this connection, fall within PET's area of responsibility are primarily defined by Chapter 12 and 13 of the Danish Criminal Code.
-Such actions include attacks on the Constitution, terrorism, and proliferation of weapons of mass destruction, extremism and espionage.
+Such actions include attacks on the Constitutional Act of Denmark, terrorism, and proliferation of weapons of mass destruction, extremism and espionage.
 PET must provide the basis for handling such threats as early in the process and as appropriately as possible.